 The set-up was basic and based around a small aquarium – the benefit of a glass tank is that the liquid is contained and therefore easy to clean up.
 Here is a sneak peek behind the scenes.

 I found that the result could be used in many ways with the P52 assignment template.
-I enjoy how by just changing the angles the dynamic and energy of the pour can be affected.
+I enjoy how, by just changing the orientation and crop, the dynamic and energy of the pour can be affected.